dward2/BME547/Resources/GUI_Projects/ImageAnnotation/README.md

 A custom widget called `ImageLabel` is provided that has functionality to display an image and add text to it.

+### Specifications
+Design a GUI and associated program code that meets the following specifications.
+* The GUI must display an image.
+* The user must have the ability to input X and Y coordinates, in the range of 0.0 to 1.0, inclusive, indicating the fractional location from the upper left corner of the image.
+* The user must have the ability to enter text which is to be added to the image.
+* The user must have the ability to enter/select the font size of the text to be added to the image.
+* The user must have the ability to enter/select the color of the text to be added to the image.
+* The user must have the ability to indicate that they want the entered text added at the given location in the given font size and color.
+* The user must have the ability to remove the most recent text added to the image.
+* The user must have the ability to clear all texted added to the image.
+* The user must have the ability to enter a filename of a different image and load that image into the GUI for text addition.
+* The user must have the ability to click a button to exit the program.
+* The GUI must use at least:
+  * one label
+  * one entry box (entered text must be used somehow by the code)
+  * one radio button, checkbox, or dropdown box (the values of these items must be used somehow by the game/code)
+  * two buttons  (must be linked to some command code)
+* More widgets than this minimum are allowed (and will likely be needed) to implement the needed GUI functions.
+Additional GUI features can be added as needed to ensure the minimum number of widgets and types are used.

 ### Approach
 1. Sketch out the GUI.
-On the interface you will want
-   1. a place to display the image
-   2. the ability for the user to input X and Y coordinates, which will be floats from 0.0 to 1.0, indicating the fractional location from the upper left corner of the image
-   3. the ability for the user to enter text to add to the image
-   4. the ability for the user to enter/select the font size
-   5. the ability for the user to enter/select the text color
+Include all the needed widgets to accomplish the specifications.
-   6. the ability for the user to indicate that they want to add the entered text to the image at the entered location, font size, and color
-   6. the ability for the user to indicate they want to remove the most recent text added to the image
-   7. the ability for the user to clear all text from the image
 2. Follow the instructions under the "Import" heading in the `ImageAnnotationInfo.md` found in the ImageAnnotation folder for installing and importing the needed `ImageLabel` widget.